Visit Us

 HOURS:

-The Clara Barton Missing Soldiers Office Museum is open on Fridays and Saturdays from 11 AM – 5 PM for walk-ins.
-Guided tours are available on Fridays and Saturdays at 12 PM and 3 PM.
+The Clara Barton Missing Soldiers Office Museum is open on Thursdays, Fridays, and Saturdays from 11 AM – 5 PM for walk-ins.
+Guided tours are available on Thursdays, Fridays, and Saturdays at 12 PM and 3 PM.
+Click here to reserve a spot on a tour.

 All other times, the Museum will be open only to groups of 10+.
 Click here to reserve a group tour.